-- Have the connector plugged in securely.
-Insecure connector connection may cause malfunction or damage to the motor or driver. - When plugging/unplugging the connector, turn off the power and wait for the POWER LED to turn off before doing so. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
+• Connect the connectors securely.
+Insecure connection may cause malfunction or damage to the motor or driver.

+- When connecting/disconnecting the connector, turn off the power and wait for the POWER LED to turn off before doing so. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
 If the lead wires are connected with their polarities reversed, the electromagnetic brake will not operate properly.